irobot-ros/ros2-performance/performances/benchmark/README.md

 ./sierra_nevada -t 60 --ipc on
 ```

-This will run Sierra Nevada for 60 seconds and with *Inter-Process-Communication* activated.
+This will run Sierra Nevada for 60 seconds and with *Intra-Process-Communication* activated.
 For more options, run `./sierra_nevada --help`.

 ### Output